Gagandeep39/vscode-devcontainer-ohmyzsh-k8s/README.md

 ## Description

-A samlle project to let you try VS Code container with oh-my-zsh, powerlevel10k theme
+A sample project to let you try VS Code container (Kubernetes Image) with oh-my-zsh, powerlevel10k theme

 ## Setup